irods-contrib/irods-cloud-browser/irods-cloud-frontend/README.md

     $gulp backend-build
 Builds the back-end build directory from the files in the front end developing directory (irods-cloud-frontend/app).
 JS & CSS files are concatanated and minified.
 After, a .WAR file is created and saved in the /build directory.

-### backend-refresh
-    $gulp backend-refresh
-Cleans and rebuilds the back-end build directory from the front-end developing directory.
-JS & CSS files are concatanated and minified.

 ### backend-sync
     $gulp backend-sync
 Syncs the backend-build directory with the front-end developing directory.
 To use, run the gulp task before edits are made.
 As an edit is made to a file in the front-end directory, the files will be concatinated, minfied, and sent to the back-end build directory.

+### gen-war
+    $gulp gen-war
+Generates a .war file (irods-cloud.war) of the entire project that can be deployed on a web server.
+The generated .war file will be located in the /build directory.

-### gen-frontend-zip
+### gen-zip
-    $gulp gen-frontend-zip
+    $gulp gen-zip
-Generates a zipped file of all of the front-end files (irods-cloud-frontend/app) and saves it in the /build directory.
+Generates a zipped file (frontEnd.zip) of all of the front-end files (irods-cloud-frontend/app) and saves it in the /build directory as well as a .war (irods-cloud-backend.war) of the necessary backend files.
+All generated files will be in /build directory.

 ### concatCSS
     $gulp concatCSS